Video: The Tympanum of the Virgin

 Adalbert of Laon, Carmen ad Rotbertum Regem circa 1020

-At the Benedictine priory of Notre-Dame-de-la-Charité-sur-Loire in Burgundy a large-scale monumental porch relief sculpture depicts Christ in a mandorla surrounded by the Virgin Mary to one side and the archangels Gabriel and Michael on the other.
+At the Benedictine priory of Notre-Dame-de-la-Charité-sur-Loire in Burgundy a large-scale monumental porch relief sculpture depicts Christ in a mandorla surrounded on one side by the Virgin Mary and on the other the archangels Gabriel and Michael .
 This is the “Tympanum of the Virgin”, one of two remaining portals out of an original five which formed the priory church’s west façade.

 Although much mutilated, the relief appears to show tonsured monks genuflecting with hands clasped in attitudes of prayer occupying the same celestial space as Christ and his attendant figures.